 By reducing negative gut bacteria and parasites, regulating the immune response, promoting better digestion and elimination, protecting the liver, improving bile flow, removing heavy metals, reducing blood sugar, cholesterol and encouraging weight loss we can potentially reduce and prevent the onset of the most common health problems of our time.

 This must be largely due to the combined effects of a reduction of toxin exposure, systemic inflammation, and metabolic acidosis which would underlie many modern chronic disease states, including metabolic syndrome, the world’s largest epidemic.

 Although proper controlled studies need to be conducted to validate any specific protocol anecdotal evidence could substantiate various detox programs available in the marketplace.

-It would be prudent to seek out a program which has been designed and personally managed by a registered medical herbalist, doctor or other health professional.
+It would be prudent to seek out a program that has been designed and personally managed by a registered medical herbalist, doctor, or other health professional.